Valencian Community motorcycle Grand Prix

-The Valencian Community motorcycle Grand Prix is a motorcycling event held in Spain that is part of the Grand Prix motorcycle racing season.
+The Valencian Community motorcycle Grand Prix is a motorcycling event that is part of the FIM Grand Prix motorcycle racing season.
 The event takes place at the Circuit Ricardo Tormo (also known as Circuit de Valencia).
 Between 2022 and 2026, Circuit Ricardo Tormo is due to host at least three Grands Prix.
+Then, the circuit will host races until 2031 every year.